dragthor/dragthor.github.com/_drafts/preventing-object-modification-in-javascript.markdown

 		* Cannot change a property's type

-		* You can still have an object property an modify it
+		* You can still have an object property and modify it

 * Object.freeze()